janelhuang28/Shopping-Cart/README.md

 First opening of the app
 ![Shopping Cart](shopping_cart.png)

-Can checkout items by clicking on the cart logp
+Can checkout items by clicking on the cart logo
 ![Checkout](checkout.png)

 Add items to the cart before finalising checkout